Lab Activity 3 - Alternative funding sources for priority setting activity

 The JLA recognises this challenge and would like to test the assumption about possible influence of commercial funding on priority setting activity.
 We will do this within the JLA Lab space, away from the usual JLA PSP activity, to ensure the integrity of the main PSP process and ensure a clear separation.

-The JLA has agreed to work with Crohn’s & Colitis Australia to develop a priority setting exercise that replicates the JLA method but is funded by mixed unrestricted grants from a pharmaceutical organisation and philanthropy.
-The pharmaceutical organisation will not take part in the process or have access to data or materials of the priority setting work until it is publicly available information.
-There is no requirement to report to the funders during the process, other than to mention the source of funding in any publications.
+The JLA agreed to work with Crohn’s & Colitis Australia in a priority setting exercise for Inflammatory Bowel Disease in Australia that replicated the JLA method but was funded by mixed unrestricted grants from two pharmaceutical organisations and philanthropy.
+The pharmaceutical organisations took no part in the process and had no access to data or materials of the priority setting work until it was publicly available information.
+There was no requirement to report to the funders during the process, other than to mention the source of funding in any publications.

 Questions and answers: